-Octium Group is made up of Octium Life DAC and Octium International Insurance Agent’.
-This Privacy Notice is issued on behalf of the Group so when we mention “Octium Group”, “we”, “us” or “our”, we are referring to the relevant company in the Octium Group responsible for processing your data.
+Octium Group is made up of Octium Life DAC, Octium International Insurance Agent AG (including its Swiss Branch) and Octium Assurance AG (including its Italian Branch).
+This Privacy Notice is issued on behalf of the Group, so when we mention “Octium Group”, “we”, “us” or “our”, we are referring to the relevant company in the Octium Group responsible for processing your data.

 Please take the time to read this notice carefully so that you understand how we will use your personal data and what rights you have under data protection law (including the General Data Protection Regulation (“GDPR”)).

 2. How to Contact Us and/or our Data Protection Officer

 We are committed to keeping your personal data safe and to processing it to provide you with the services you require.
 To support this commitment, we have appointed a Data Protection Officer to monitor and oversee the collection, processing and storing of your personal data.If you have questions or requests on how we process, store, and protect your personal data, you can contact our Data Protection Officers at:

 Data Protection Officer